 SPECIFIC SPORT CONDITIONING

 Many people who train MMA are asking the same question, they are wondering what is the best way to develop good stamina for MMA fights.
 If you talk to any professional MMA fighter he is most probably going to say that MMA sparring is the best way to develop conditioning.
-Of course running, bodyweight exercises and drills have their place, but the most difficult thing is to effectively control a person, throw punches and execute right techniques against non-cooperating sparring partner who is trying to do his best and execute good technique on you.
-Of course, you have to be careful when you are sparring not to hurt your training partner, and sometimes you can do playful sparing just to test new techniques, tactics,etc… Doing pad and heavy bag sessions can be really exhausting too.
-Unlike sparring, in pad sessions you can hit as hard as you can, but you need to learn how to control the pace and when you should hit hard and when you should cool down.
+Of course, running, bodyweight exercises, and drills have their place, but the most difficult thing is to effectively control a person, throw punches and execute the right techniques against a non-cooperating sparring partner who is trying to do his best and execute good technique on you.
+Of course, you have to be careful when you are sparring not to hurt your training partner, and sometimes you can do playful sparing just to test new techniques, tactics, etc… Doing pad and heavy bag sessions can be really exhausting too.
+Unlike sparring, in pad sessions, you can hit as hard as you can, but you need to learn how to control the pace and when you should hit hard and when you should cool down.
 If you have an experienced coach, he should be able to help you figure that out.
-Heavy bag sessions are also very good for developing technique, strength and conditioning at the same time.
-When you are hitting heavy bag you can focus on hitting it with high volume which can benefit your overall fitness or you can focus on increasing power in your punches.
+Heavy bag sessions are also very good for developing technique, strength, and conditioning at the same time.
+When you are hitting a heavy bag you can focus on hitting it with high volume which can benefit your overall fitness or you can focus on increasing power in your punches.